anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 - **Time Stamp Data Diagnosis**

 The landscaping & diagnosis work done on the fields which have been auto-detected as time series.
-Different statistics are taken out pertaining to the association of devices `id_date` & `date_id` pair combination as specified.
+Different statistics are taken out pertaining to the association of devices for `id_date` & `date_id` pair combination as specified.
 Additionally, vital stats are also produced.

 ![](https://raw.githubusercontent.com/anovos/anovos-docs/docs_update_report_v2/docs/assets/html-reports/time-series-3.png)
 ![](https://raw.githubusercontent.com/anovos/anovos-docs/docs_update_report_v2/docs/assets/html-reports/time-series-4.png)